 To create a 3D model in SketchUp, you're constantly switching among the drawing tools, views, components, and organizational tools.
 In this article, you find several examples that illustrate ways you can use these tools together to model a specific shape or object.
 The examples illustrate a few of the different applications for creating 3D models in SketchUp: woodworking, modeling parts or abstract objects, and creating buildings.
 The examples are loosely ordered from the simple to the complex.

-In SketchUp, you can correct mistakes with the Undo command or the Eraser.
-The Undo command reverses your most recent action.
+Everyone makes mistakes.
+In SketchUp, you can correct mistakes with the Undo command or the Eraser tool.
+Using the Undo Command The Undo command reverses your most recent action.
 For example:

 As you draw 3D models in SketchUp, the ability to divide edges and faces enables you to create and manipulate your geometry in complex ways.
 You can also explode entities, such as circles and polygons, into the individual segments.